Latest SAP FICO Interview Questions

 It is designed to provide solutions for companies in Demand planning, network design, supply network planning,

-and production planning and global available to promise, transportation and scheduling.
+and production planning and global availability to promise transportation and scheduling.

-20. What is the Ranking Order in Automatic Payment Program in SAP FICO?
+20. What is the Ranking Order in the Automatic Payment Program in SAP FICO?

 Answer:- In SAP FICO, the priority is assigned to each House Bank, which helps the Automatic Payment Program to choose House Bank for payment.

-If in case there is more than one House Bank are available for the payment program.
+If in case there is more than one House Bank available for the payment program.